unepwcmc/github-training-1/README.md

 # github-training-1
-This contains the repo for the first GitHub training exercise.
+This is the repo for the first GitHub training exercise.